 New Zealanders automatically become dual citizens when granted Australian citizenship.
 As an Australian citizen you must depart and enter Australia on an Australian passport.
 Outside of Australia you can continue to travel on a New Zealand passport.

-Refer to citizenship application information on the Department of Home Affairs website
+Refer to the become an Australian citizen information on the Department of Home Affairs website.

 Have a question?

 Email the citizenship processing team, phone the Department of Home Affairs on 13 18 81 or contact them via social media.
 Do not provide your personal details on a public forum.